defencedigital/moduk-service-manual/src/content/index.md

 - Use simple language
 - Take care with military terms

+## How to audit content
+- Why you must audit content in Defence
+- Where to start and how to plan an audit
+- Use common templates and checklists

 ## [Work with content designers](/content/work-with-content-designers) {.govuk-heading-m .govuk-!-margin-bottom-1}

 - When to get a content designer